 Get Healthy 4 Life: Avoid Dry Skin This Winter

-In this NBC4 video, Dr. Jackie Eghrari-Sabet, an allergy doctor with Family Allergy & Asthma Care in Gaithersburg, Md., as some advice for avoiding itchy, dry skin this winter.
+In this NBC4 video, Dr. Jackie Eghrari-Sabet, an allergy doctor with Family ENT, Allergy & Asthma Center in Gaithersburg, Md., as some advice for avoiding itchy, dry skin this winter.

 Baby, it’s cold outside, so we’ve all cranked up the heat.
 That’ll keep us warm, but it can also dry out our skin and nasal passages, triggering a host of problems, including allergic reactions, sinus headaches, winter coughs and itchy skin.